INTERVIEW WITH MONOLAKEedit

-Ever since a string of seminal releases on Chain Reaction, Monolake has been synonomous with lush, atmospheric minimal techno.
+Ever since a string of seminal releases on Chain Reaction, Monolake has been synonomous with atmospheric minimal techno.
 I recently caught up with Monolake mainstay Robert Henke to discuss a number of his current projects.

 Vague Terrain 05: Minimalism